 The Build-Up to the Big Game

-TCU had lost a heart breaking game to Oklahoma the week before, (our first weekend at Disney).
-All-world quarterback Trevone Boykin and first round NFL draft pick wide receiver Josh Doctson were injured going into OU, and future folk hero, Bram Kohlhausen had come in and almost lead an improbable comeback against the Sooners.
+TCU had lost to Baylor the previous year and lost a heart breaking game to Oklahoma the week before.
 The prognosticators on TV weren’t giving the Frogs much of a chance on that night which pumped me up that much more and had me bouncing off the walls around midday.

 On game day, I spent the morning at Hollywood Studios with my family and had a great time.
 We had breakfast at Hollywood and Vine and went back for our customary midday nap.
 I was fortunate enough to catch some ESPN to prepare me for the buildup to the night’s main event.
 We headed back to Hollywood Studios in the early evening so that my wife and son could go enjoy the unreal Osborne Lights for the second or third time of the trip.

 I made the pleasant walk along the water to the Boardwalk from the front gate of Hollywood Studios.
 It was a pleasant 65-70 degrees and I was wearing shorts and a long sleeve TCU shirt.
-I arrived about an hour early and got a phone call from a friend in Fort Worth who lives behind the stadium.
+I arrived about an hour early and got a phone call from a friend in Fort Worth.
 He told me it was freezing and raining and that I should be happy that I was in beautiful Orlando.
 I have to say, once I saw the game on TV, I had to agree with him.

-I checked into the impressive rectangular bar at the front of the restaurant when I arrived.
+To begin my ESPN Club’s VIP Experience, I checked into the impressive rectangular bar at the front of the restaurant when I arrived.
 The very friendly host told me that my seat wasn’t ready yet but that he would come get me when it was available.
 I listened to some usual analytic banter between the bartender and a couple about their opinions of the always overrated Ohio State Buckeyes.
 It turns out they were Penn State fans.
-He noticed my TCU gear and we started talking.
-He complimented my Frogs and Coach Patterson, and we shared a disdain for Baylor and Texas which put me in a good mood.
-It’s always cool to hear things like that about TCU from around the country, especially after the brand has grown so much in the last decade
+They noticed my TCU gear and we started talking.
+The man complimented my Frogs and Coach Patterson, and we shared a disdain for Baylor and Texas which put me in a good mood.
+It’s always cool to hear things like that about TCU from around the country.
+Before I knew it, the host came back and told me that my table was ready.
+Overall, the check-in process was quick and painless.

 The Layout of the VIP Area

-Before I knew it, the host came back and told me that my table was ready.
-He took me back to a large viewing room (which appeared to be the main dining room of the restaurant).
-He showed me to my seat on the right side of the room as we entered.
+The host took me back to a large viewing room (which appeared to be the main dining room of the restaurant).
+He showed me to my seat on the right side of the room.

 This was a circular room overlooking countless TVs.
 The VIP area was split to the right and left by the main entry way which is a great idea to keep opposing fans separated.
 The VIP area was elevated above the main dining room to give you a stadium seating feel.
 It wrapped around the room in a semi circle, and even had a railing in front of you to separate you from the rest of the dining area.
 There was a convenient, “back way” shortcut to get to the restroom and eliminate some of the main dining room traffic.